 - It's best to store a pound cake at room temperature with an airtight cover.
 Refrigerating a pound cake does extend its shelf life, but it also distorts the fresh texture and flavor of your cake.
 An average pound cake will remain fresh and delicious for about 4-5 days at room temperature.

 Pound cakes are easy to make from scratch, and in fact, homemade pound cake recipes mix up faster than their boxed rivals---and there's just no contest when it comes to taste.

 Pound cake recipes have stood the test of time.
 When researching this piece, we found 8 classic pound cake recipes in our Homemade Good News - Summer Guide to Entertaining 1993 issue.
 From Chocolate Raspberry Pound Cake to Peanut Butter Pound Cake, these recipes are just as popular now as they were 20+ years ago.
 Jump to page 9 to start.

 Here are some of our more recent (and popular) pound cake recipes:

 - Pound cakes actually taste better the next day, so you can make it ahead.

 - Pound cakes freeze beautifully.
-Just wrap your cooled cake well in plastic wrap, cover with a layer of foil and pop it into the freezer.
+Just wrap your cooled cake well in plastic wrap, cover it with a layer of foil, and pop it into the freezer.
 Tightly sealed, your cake will still taste freshly baked even after three months in your freezer.
-To thaw, simply allow the cake to stand on your counter until it comes to room temperature.
+To thaw, simply allow the cake to stand on your counter until it reaches room temperature.
 Never reheat to thaw.